psu13/mutable-hakyll/posts/aieeek.md

 ### Part 5: Epilogue

 The final part of this semi-tirade is to expand on the thought I've touched a few times here but not addressed directly: using LLM systems for "creative" work.
-Like actual writing, or photography, or music, or illustration or creative computer programming, whatever that might be (that is the subject for another article).
+That is actual writing, or photography, or music, or illustration or creative computer programming, whatever that might be (that is the subject for another article).